insysbio/LikelihoodProfiler.jl/joss/paper.md

 ![CICO profiles](cico_profiles.png)

 The same algorithms can also be applied to arbitrary functions of parameters.
 This generalization of profile likelihood concept [@Kreutz2012] can be used to study model reparametrization or perform predictability analysis.
-This functionality is available within the same interface: users define functions of parameters and provide them as the third argument to the problem.
-As an illustration, we define a function that returns the observable value at selected time points:
+This functionality is available through the same interface: users define functions of parameters and provide them as the third argument to the problem.
+For illustration, we define a function that returns the observable value at selected time points:

 ```julia
 function pSTAT5A_rel_obs(x, p, t)